What's new

 Neil Middlemiss

-WALL•E is a warm, endearing, delighting story about purpose and the incomparable, irrational power of love.
+WALL•E (or Wall-E) is a warm, endearing, delighting story about purpose and the incomparable, irrational power of love.
 Arriving in 2008, released between Ratatouille and Up, an unparalleled period of quality for Pixar animation, WALL•E is something very special indeed.
 Previously release by Disney on 4K, it’s been released again on Ultra High-Definition disc as a Criterion edition, an historic first, this set is packed with special features old and new, looking the very best I believe it possible can for our home theaters, and one hopes simply the first Pixar film to get the Criterion treatment.
 In short, this release is on point!

 WALL·E (2008)